 A-1 Pest Control North Carolina

 If you've caught a rodent scurrying across the floor and disappearing under something in your home, you probably have questions.
-Many of those questions are likely to be related to how you can get rid of it.
-But, if you've never had the displeasure of having a rodent infestation or you need some tips on how to exclude rodents once they've been completely eliminated from your home, you've come to the right article.
+Many of those questions are likely related to how it got there and how you can get rid of it.
+But, how do mice get into your house?
+And what can you do about it?

 • Spots around your home that are hard to get into will be the perfect places for rodents to explore such as under your deck, patio, or porch.